 With that being said, one of the best things about F-Factor is that there are no absolute absolutes (though there is an Absolut).
 There are occasions during the year when beer just happens to be the appropriate beverage—concerts, sporting events, Super Bowl Sunday, the hottest July day, visiting the ol’ alma mater.
 For that reason, we searched high and low, far and wide for the best of the best in light beers.
 Ladies and Gents, even if you’re on Step 1 of the F-Factor Diet, SELECT this beer, and you’re in the clear!

-We don’t know how they do it, but Budweiser Select 55 actually has fewer carbohydrates than a glass of wine.
+We don’t know exactly how they do it, but Budweiser Select 55 actually has fewer carbohydrates than a glass of wine.
 We know, shocking: 1.8g carbs for an entire 12 oz bottle.
 And what’s better, that 55 refers to the calories—a whole bottle contains just 55 calories, which is 42% less than in an Amstel Light (and you thought all light beers were essentially the same!).
 With an ABV of just 2.4% too, this beverage is a select choice if you’re trying to refrain from getting too tipsy.

 Cheers cheer cheers, F-Factor Friends, and as always, drink responsibly!